Hidden-charm $uds\,c\bar c$ pentaquarks as flavor eigenstates in a constituent quark model: Conclusions

 If, instead of considering the full $I=0$ flavor subspace, the strange quark is treated as distinguishable and the flavor sector is restricted to a single isospin eigenfunction, only one pentaquark state is obtained.
 Its predicted mass, $M_{\mathrm{III}} = 4200 \pm 4~\mathrm{MeV}$, lies below the $J/\psi\,\Lambda$ threshold, and therefore it cannot be assigned to any of the observed structures.
-This implies that an exact treatment of the flavor space is necessary to reproduce the existence of the two experimentally reported $P_{cs}$ pentaquarks.
+This implies that s necessary to reproduce two distinct structures compatible with the experimentally reported $P_{cs}$ pentaquarks.